lohani2280/mdanalysis/UnitTests.md

 ```
 cd testsuite
 rm -f .coverage .noseids testing.log
-nosetests-2.7 -v --with-id \
+./mda_nosetests -v --with-id \
    --with-coverage --cover-erase --cover-html-dir=htmlcov --cover-html --cover-package=MDAnalysis \
    MDAnalysisTests/test_*.py  \
    2>&1 | tee testing.log
 ```

 # Details #
-We are using the NumPy testing frame work (v >= 1.3); thus, numpy **must** be installed for the tests to run at all.
-The tests require at least numpy 1.3.
+We are borrowing some of NumPy's testing frame work (v >= 1.5); thus, numpy **must** be installed for the tests to run at all.
+The tests require at least numpy 1.5.

 ## Running tests from within python ##
 Run all the tests with
 ```
    import MDAnalysis.tests
-   MDAnalysis.tests.test(label='full')
+   MDAnalysis.tests.test()
 ```
 Some tests can take a few seconds; in order to skip the slow tests run
 ```